-Of course, when it comes to King, the question is: where do I start?
-You could read through his bibliography chronologically.
-Or you can go through this list of the best Stephen Kings books, ranked from most popular to least popular based on each novel's Amazon reviews.
+Of course, when it comes to King, the big question is: where do I start?
+To help you out, we've put together this list of the best Stephen Kings books, ranked from least popular to most popular based on each novel's Amazon reviews.
 If you think a certain book deserves to be higher or lower on the list, you know what to do: head to Amazon and leave your own review.

 Happy — and spooky — reading!